Victor Attah International Airport

 The Akwa Ibom non-directional beacon (Ident: AI) and Uyo VOR-DME (Ident: AKW) are located on the field.

 The first phase of airport construction began in 2006 and was completed in the year 2009.
 Akwa Ibom Airport opened on September 23, 2009, and the first scheduled passenger service commenced on December 2, 2009, when Arik Air began offering flights to Abuja and Lagos.
-The second construction phase began in the year 2012, and included the completion of a maintenance, repair, and overhaul facility, the construction of an international terminal, and additional taxiways.
+The second construction phase began in May 2012, and included the completion of a maintenance, repair, and overhaul facility, the construction of an international terminal, and additional taxiways.

 The airport was renamed after former Governor Obong Victor Attah by Governor Udom Emmanuel at a Banquet to honor the 80th birthday of Obong Attah on 24 November 2018, the airport which was previously named Akwa Ibom International Airport has now been renamed to Victor Attah International Airport.

 Airlines and destinations

-The airport also serves as the hub for CRJ900 operator, Ibom Air.
+The airport also serves as the hub for CRJ-900 operator, Ibom Air.
 Ibom Air is a state-owned carrier based at Victor Attah International Airport.
 The carrier operates regional services to destinations in Africa, using CRJ900 aircraft.
-The airline is wholly owned and operated by Akwa Ibom State Government..
-Ibom air launched its maiden flight on 7 June 2019.
+The airline is wholly owned and operated by Akwa Ibom State Government.
+Ibom Air launched its maiden flight on 7 June 2019.
 The event was graced by the deputy governor, Moses Ekpo in company of other Akwa Ibomites.
 A Bombardier CRJ 900 Series with registration number 5N-BWM took off by 12pm for the Murtala Muhammed International Airport, Lagos.
-Ibom air took delivery of its first set of aircraft in the form of two Bombardier CRJ-900s.
+Ibom Air took delivery of its first set of aircraft in the form of two Bombardier CRJ-900s.
 The Akwa Ibom State Government took delivery of the fourth aircraft in the fleet of Ibom Air on 19 May 2020.
 The Airline then took over two Airbus A220-300s from Air Sinai with an order for ten more to be delivered directly from Airbus.
-Ibom air now has seven aircraft in its fleet.
+Ibom Air now has seven aircraft in its fleet.

 Infrastructure

 MRO

-Akwa Ibom International airport has a constructed Maintenance, Repair and Overhaul facility capable of handling aircraft maintenance and overhaul of heavy commercial aircraft.
+Akwa Ibom International Airport has a constructed Maintenance, Repair and Overhaul facility capable of handling aircraft maintenance and overhauling heavy commercial aircraft.
 The facility can conduct the A, B, C and D check.
 The facility, specifically designed for the Boeing 747, can accommodate two Boeing 747-400 parked juxtaposed, nose-in, fully contained within the building.
 The facility equipment, arrangement, clearance and supporting workshops allow flexibility for servicing a wide range of commercial aircraft.